Hope is one of the most important mental traits in life. Without doubt, it is one of the most important traits of positive people.

 I previously wrote about how I lost all hope and had to fight to reclaim my self worth.

 I learned the hard way.
 It was the worst time of my life.
 It was during a period of my life while I was living in Canada, thousands of miles away from home with no family and very few friends there.

 I went through a break-up.
 And I was rocked to the core.

 Without a home, I thought it was the end.
 And because I did not have hope I suffered a lot, mentally.
 I went through depression.
 Fell to pieces.

 That time cost me a lot, in terms of my health.
-And it could have been avoided.
+I suffered a severe stress reaction, had chronic eczema (caused from stress) and I spent most of my time thinking all manner of debilitating thoughts.
+It could have been avoided.
 I could have chosen to have hope, to believe that everything would come right in the end and that I would land back on my feet (which I eventually did).
 And had I thought like that I would have saved myself a great deal of mental suffering.

 Maybe you’ve been through a similar time of hopelessness.
 And if so, I’m sure it affected you greatly.

 Hope is like a safe-guard.
 It tells you, even when you’re going through hell, that there is that light at the end of the tunnel.

 Winston Churchill said, “When you’re going through hell, keep going”.
 Hope gives you the strength to keep going.

 Hope gives you motivation